 When it comes to straightening your teeth with orthodontics, there are a number of factors that you have to weigh when choosing which one, such as the duration of treatment time.
 So which treatment is fastest: braces or Invisalign?
-Our orthodontists explain.
+Our Smiletown orthodontists explain.

 Braces are the most popular treatment for crooked, gapped, or misaligned teeth, but it can be difficult to choose which option is right for you.
-For quite some time, ceramic braces seemed to be the most popular option, becuase they were nearly impossible for others to notice but they turned out to be less time-effective than metal braces.
+For quite some time, ceramic braces seemed to be the most popular option, because they were nearly impossible for others to notice but they turned out to be less time-effective than metal braces.

 While the speed of the process is highly determined by the type of issue you are dealing with, most experts seem to agree that clear aligners are the quickest way to straighten your teeth.
 The most known type of clear aligners is Invisalign, which gained a lot of popularity recently, both because they speed up the process, and because they are pretty much invisible.